 In the world of digital marketing today its easy to get caught up in all the talk of search engines and social media.
 Don’t get me wrong, these are two powerful tools.
 They help people find us and engage in conversation.
-In today’s article I’m going to share with you my #1 tip for making your website more engaging AND rank up on search engines.
+In today’s article I’m going to share with you my top 2 tips for making your website more engaging AND rank up on search engines.

 The focus is not search engines.
 I’ll say it again, the focus is not search engines.
-The focus is on the conversation between you and your customer which are the people visiting your website.
-In 2018 nearly 60% of all traffic is coming from mobile devices, so, your website should be mobile by now.
-The only thing worse than not having a mobile website in 2018 is having a bad mobile website.
+The focus is on the conversation between you and your customer, which are the people visiting your website.
+In 2019 nearly 60% of all traffic is coming from mobile devices, so, your website should be mobile by now.
+The only thing worse than not having a mobile website in 2019 is having a bad mobile website.

 To more fully understand the logic behind this phenomenon let’s talk about the top (and really the only) 2 website statistics that actually matter.